LindsayElia/rails-titanic-teams-password-reset/README.md

 2. Include necessary gems in your Gemfile and run `bundle` (this includes gems for testing!)
 3. Run rake db:create
 4. Generate your models and migrations
-5. Set up the necessary associations (many to many associations)
+5. Set up the necessary associations
 6. Run rake db:migrate
 7. Test Your Models! (write specs that ensure your validations, associations are set up correctly and make sure that instances of your models respond_to everything in your migration!)
 7. Use before_actions for repeated code